Iamhnp/Task_List/🌞Morning/C.md

 ## Task list

-- [ ] The basic structure of C programming
-- [ ] How C programming works?
-- [ ] How a C compiler works?
 - [ ] What is a linker and how it works.
 - [ ] What happens in computer memory?
 - [ ] What is an executable file?